w3f/Grant-Milestone-Delivery/deliveries/GreenLemon_Milestone_2.md

 | 2.     | (Node.js)Relayer service	            | [Link](https://github.com/GreenLemonProtocol/ink/blob/main/http/index.js)              | Relayer service should start before testing the client tool

 **Additional Information**
 > At present, it is relatively slow to verify zero-knowledge proof on-chain.
-I think if the API related to zero-knowledge proof can be integrated into substrate, the execution speed of the transaction can be greatly improved.
+We are planning to integrate APIs related to zero-knowledge proof into the substrate, to improve the execution speed of the transaction.